BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 The microservice architecture implements the components described in the high-level architecture and uses the patterns described in the [INTERSECT Microservice Architecture](https://doi.org/10.2172/2333815).
 The orchestrator can be compared to the controller in the design pattern document.
 It controls other services, but it does not retrieve any data from the services

 ![Microservice architecture](./examples/microservice_architecture.PNG)

+## Room for Improvement

+## Acknowledgements
+* Thanks to the team from RadBoud University for providing their use case and the great feedback and help.